Canvas

 |---|---|---|

-This is the canvas barcode primitive — distinct from the [barcode, …] inline tag which renders inline with text flow.
-Use canvas-mode when you need the barcode at a precise location alongside other canvas shapes (the center of a seal, a corner of a form, an edge sidebar).
+This is the canvas barcode primitive — distinct from the [barcode, …] Shortcode which renders inline with text flow.
+Use the canvas form when you need the barcode at a precise location alongside other canvas shapes (the center of a seal, a corner of a form, an edge sidebar).

 Live examples — official-seal.json (PDF417 verification record next to control numbers), graduation-certificate.json and achievement-certificate.json (DataMatrix at the visual center of an academic seal), stock-certificate.json (DataMatrix verification badge), void-check.json (edge-mounted Code128 watermark).